Simon-Mishricky/sparsepea/README.md

 **`rbc_jit`** — Real Business Cycle with irreversible investment.
 A social planner maximises lifetime CRRA utility subject to a Cobb–Douglas production function and the constraint that gross investment cannot be negative.
 TFP follows a log-AR(1).
 The irreversibility constraint is enforced via KKT complementarity conditions.
 Parameters: capital share α, depreciation δ, risk aversion η, TFP persistence ρ.

 **`dmp_jit`** — Diamond–Mortensen–Pissarides search and matching with the Hagedorn–Manovskii (2008) calibration.
 Firms post vacancies, workers search, and a CES matching function governs meetings.
 Wages are Nash-bargained.
 The flow value of unemployment is set close to productivity, generating the large labour-market fluctuations that standard calibrations miss (the Shimer puzzle).
+Vacancy costs are state-dependent: κ = κ_K·X + κ_W·X^ξ.
 The zero-vacancy constraint binds in bad states and is enforced via KKT conditions.
+Parameters: bargaining power η, separation rate s, matching elasticity ι, vacancy cost components κ_K, κ_W, and vacancy cost exponent ξ.

-Parameters: bargaining power η, separation rate s, matching elasticity ι, vacancy cost κ.
+**`end_dmp_jit`** — Endogenous disaster variant of the DMP model with an alternative vacancy cost specification κ = κ₀ + κ₁·q, where q is the vacancy-filling probability.
+Parameters: bargaining power η, separation rate s, matching elasticity ι, fixed vacancy cost κ₀, variable vacancy cost κ₁.

 ## How it works